Jason's finest 12 hours.

-A variant of the Batman Gambit which is usually played for comedy.
 Alice tells Bob that she will "get him".
 Bob freaks out and goes to great lengths to avoid falling victim to her plans.
 In the end, it turns out that Alice wasn't going to do anything to him and that her whole plan was to just sit back and let his paranoia make him do stupid things to himself.
-Another variation commonly occurs where the gambit is not intentional, and Alice admits that "I was just going to do [something far less creative], but this is way better!"
+A variation commonly occurs where the gambit is not intentional, and Alice admits that she actually was

 open/close all folders

 - Guu in Haré+Guu regularly uses this tactic to torment Haré; having established how far she is willing to go, including distorting reality, to mess with him, she can often get the same result by doing absolutely nothing, allowing Haré to drive himself crazy wondering what she might do.

 - Liar Game: Akiyama kept 24 hour surveillance on Nao's opponent to mess up his judgements.
 He did absolutely nothing else to the man until an hour before collection time...

 - Code Geass' first season has Lelouch pull off one against Jeremiah.
 "Also, Orange".
 Specifically, he spoke what appeared to be a codeword to an enemy combatant on live TV, and then used Mind Control to make him release him; it doesn't mean anything but the Britannians don't know that and, since they don't know about the mind control, devote precious counter-intelligence resources to finding it out.
 The fact that Jeremiah got demoted for unwillingly helping Lelouch escape due to the latter's Compelling Voice (again, the Britannians don't know about that so they thought it was from blackmail related to the "codeword") was just a nice bonus.